ashBabu/ashbabu.github.io/_posts/robotics/2022-06-16-Custom_Inverse_Kinematics_MoveIt_Plugin.md

 * [getIKSolutions()](https://github.com/ashBabu/moveit_kinematics_plugin/blob/master/src/TestKinematicsPlugin.cpp#L188) implements the solution (for example equation \ref{eqn:pend_ik}).
 Something **Important** that I found here is that if you have two joint variables `q1` and `q2` which respectively being the first and second joints, the `solutions` vector should implement something like  `solutions.push_back({q2, q1})`.
 (Something to be investigated again)
 * `isSolutionValid()` checks if the solution found is within the joint limits and `getNearestSolutionToSeed()` finds the solution that is closest to the seed state provided.
 This is implemented for my specific robot and may not be required in general.
 * The last but very important bit is the implementation of one of the overloaded `searchPositionIK()` method.
 I have numbered it as 4.
 Go through it and copy paste the function as such
-* The `solution_callback()` is provided if the configuration of the robot arm corresponding to the solution is collision free or not.
+* The `solution_callback()` is provided to check if the configuration of the robot arm corresponding to the solution is collision free or not.
 This should be implemented for additional safety but the program would work even without this.
 * Add the following as well in the `TestKinematicsPlugin.cpp`
 ```
 #include <class_loader/class_loader.hpp>